rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 in the tutorial.

 I have found the early
-`Google Code Jam <https://code.google.com/codejam>`_ problems to be very good at making you think and sweat, particularly those that have time and memory constraints.
-There are other sites that have problems you can try.
+`Google Code Jam <https://code.google.com/codejam/contests.html>`_ problems to be very good at making you think and sweat, particularly those that have time and memory constraints.
+There are other sites that have problems you can try [#]_.

 Even better, after getting your first solution try to solve the exercise again in a different language.
 That's a really good way to learn your second